temporalio/documentation/docs/java-run-your-first-app.md

 <!--SNIPSTART money-transfer-project-template-java-activity-implementation-->
 <!--SNIPEND-->

-Save it and run the Workflow and the Worker.
-The Worker executed the Workflow, and completes the `withdraw()` Activity.
+Save it and run the Worker (the Workflow should still be running, start it if it isn't).
+The Worker executes the Workflow, and completes the `withdraw()` Activity.
 But then the exception is thrown when it attempts the `deposit()` Activity.
 Notice how the Worker keeps retrying the Activity?
 Visit the [UI](localhost:8088) and click on the RunId of the Workflow.
 You will see the pending Activity listed there with details such as its state, the number of times it has been attempted, and the next scheduled attempt.

 ![Activity UI error details](/img/docs/web-ui-activity-error-info.png)

 [Timeout configurations](/docs/activities/#timeouts) and [retry policies](/docs/activities/#retries) for Activities are specified in the Workflow code as Activity options.
 This is another key value proposition that Temporal offers, as other modern applications implement timeout and retry logic within the business process itself.
-In our Workflow code you can see that we have specified a setStartToCloseTimeout for our Activities, and set a retry policy that tells the server to retry them indefinitely.
+In our Workflow code you can see that we have specified a setStartToCloseTimeout for our Activities, and set a retry policy that tells the server to retry them up to 500 times.
 But we did that as an example for this tutorial, as Temporal automatically uses a default retry policy if one isn't specified!

 So, your Workflow is running, but only the `withdraw()` Activity succeeded.
 In any other application, the whole process would likely have to be abandoned and rolled back.
 But with Temporal, we can test the durable state of the Workflow again by stopping either the Temporal server, the Worker, or both and then starting them back up again.
 The Workflow will be in the same state!